 Currently, 26% of new hires leave a job within one year of employment (SHRM), putting pressure on HR professionals to avoid the costly mistake of making a 'bad hire'.
 By predicting candidate performance during the recruitment process, HR teams can select candidates most likely to succeed within their role.
-Systems that combine psychometric assessments with Al technology are improving their accuracy of predictions.
-Pearson TalentLens' Role Assessments, uses Al to analyze and rank candidates by fit to role score, facilitating better decision making.
+Systems that combine psychometric assessments with AI technology are improving their accuracy of predictions.